ahmedb24/devops-pbl/projects/project2.md

 <br>*Verifying MYSQL is running*
 <br>

 <br>It’s recommended that you run a security script that comes pre-installed with MySQL.
-This script will remove some insecure default settings
-<br>and lock down access to your database system.
-Before running the script you will set a password for the root user, using mysql_native_password
-<br>as default authentication method.
+This script will remove some insecure default settings and lock down access to your database system.
+Before running the script you will set a password for the root user, using mysql_native_password as default authentication method.
 We’re defining this user’s password as PassWord.1.
 <br>

 >#Login to mysql as root